The call was illegal. The lawsuit is free. The choice is yours.

 4

-FDCPA § 813 requires the losing collector to pay your attorney's fees.
-The attorney gets paid.
-You get your statutory damages.
-You pay nothing.
+FDCPA § 813 requires the losing collector to pay your attorney’s fees.
+You get your damages.
+They pay everything.

 5